skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 Everyone is capable of reaching 50 Spirit, but no one achieve the max in the other 3 stats, except Zidane, who can reach 50 Speed.
 They are all limited by the choice of stat-raising equipment available in the game, which isn't good enough to reach the max in any stat besides Spirit.

-**So the how can you get *max* stats?**
+##### So the how can you get *max* stats?

 Stats, and even individual stat points, are unique in exactly the same way as unique items.
 The perfect result is therefore not the highest possible to be comprehended by the game, which would be 99 (or 50), but rather the highest attainable in normal gameplay.
 After that, what is the point of considering 99 to be the maximum amount of Pumice Piece when you can't get any more than 3?
 It's the same for stats.

-**OK, so let's just reach whatever maximum is possible!**
+##### OK, so let's just reach whatever maximum is possible!

-Unfortunately, the real issue here is that it is impossible to achieve all of a character's highest stats SIMULTANEOUSLY.
+Unfortunately, the real issue here is that it is impossible to achieve all of a character's highest stats **simultaneously**.
 Simply put, you effectively forfeit points in 1 or more stats in order to raise another; you can **never** raise any stat without neglecting to raise another as much as possible.

 For example, using the Robe of Lords will give each stat 1 bonus point, but that means you forfeit giving Magic 2 points with the White Robe, or Spirit 3 with the Dark Gear, and so on, depending on what equipment a character can use.
 That is why no character can have their highest rating in all stats at once.
 This in turn means that there is no universal set of highest stats for any character; each player can allocate stat points differently.

 Consult [letao's Perfect Stats Guide](https://letao.is-a-geek.net/ff9stats/) for a more in-depth explanation of the mechanics behind the game's stat system, as well as a calculator for finding optimal leveling strategies.

-**Alright, then what are my choices?**
+##### Alright, then what are my choices?

 There are basically two approaches: **Ordered**, and **Combined**.